 Starting a Clean Cities Coalition

 Starting a Clean Cities coalition can be a valuable first step toward establishing partnerships to advance affordable, domestic transportation fuels, advanced vehicle technologies, and fuel saving strategies in your area.
 Before you consider starting a coalition, check for local Clean Cities coalitions where you can become a stakeholder.
-The U.S. Department of Energy (DOE) grants official Clean Cities designation to coalitions that exhibit broad commitment to and support for cutting petroleum use in transportation.
+The U.S. Department of Energy (DOE) grants official Clean Cities designation to coalitions that exhibit broad commitment to and support for implementing alternative fuels and advanced vehicle technologies.
 Coalitions that receive designation must have:

 - An active network of stakeholders who meet regularly and have defined roles

 - Specific, attainable goals and a strategic plan for achieving them